 This lovely chicken dish is considered a classic Taiwanese dish but, like many Taiwanese food, three-cup chicken, or san bei ji, originated in China.
 Where exactly is a matter of debate.

 Unlike many dishes where sesame seed oil is drizzled in after the dish is cooked, in the case of three-cup chicken, the spices are sauteed in sesame seed oil.
-Ginger and garlic are cooked slowly until the oil soaks up their flavors.
+Ginger, chilies garlic are cooked slowly until the oil soaks up their flavors.

-The heat is turned up, chicken and chilies are added to the ginger and garlic, and everything is stir fried just until the chicken meat loses its raw appearance.
+The heat is turned up, cubed chicken fillets are added to the chilies, ginger and garlic, and everything is stir fried just until the chicken meat loses its raw appearance.

 Once the chicken chicken meat is no longer pink, soy sauce and rice wine are poured in, and the braising begins.